rsnakul2021/research_paper_summarizer/README.md

 A webpage that makes use of AI LLM calls to summarize research papers.
 Built using HTML and CSS Project - a web application built with Flask and OpenAI that helps users quickly understand academic papers.
 Users can upload any PDF research paper through a modern, drag-and-drop interface, and the application will generate an AI-powered summary of the paper's content.
 # 📌 Features
--✅Simple, professional web interface
+*✅Simple, professional web interface
--✅Supports PDF file uploads
+*✅Supports PDF file uploads
 -✅Uses OpenAI's GPT-3.5 Turbo for intelligent summarization -✅Secure file handling with automatic cleanup -✅Instant summaries without storing any files permanently